 |/ /1900||Glasgow Central Railway|

 (Date is a guess.)
-Branch from Dawsholm over the River Kelvin and through the cut-and-cover Dawsholm Tunnel to Temple Gas Works opened.
+Branch from Dawsholm over the River Kelvin and through the cut-and-cover Dawsholm Tunnel to Temple Gas Works opened to minerals.

 |01/05/1908||Glasgow Central Railway|

 Bellshaugh Junction to Dawsholm station closed to passengers.

 |/ /1920||Glasgow Central Railway|